ischurov/qqmbr/README.md

 ### Highlights
 **qqmbr** is based on **qqDoc** markup.
 It has the following features:

 - Clean syntax.
-On micro-level, we use well-known [Markdown syntax](https://daringfireball.net/projects/markdown/).
-So all that **bolds** and _italics_ stuff is familiar.
-Formula formatting is LaTeX (handled by [MathJax](http://mathjax.org/) in HTML).
-On macro-level we have tags.
-They are auto-closing: just unindent the line (like in Python).
-And also we have so-called inline tags, e.g. for ref's (again very LaTeX-like: `\eqref{eq:main}`).
+It's a mixture of Python indent-based blocks and LaTeX-style commands beginning with backslash.
-That's almost all: see *complete* [qqDoc syntax description](#qqdoc-syntax) below for details.
+See *complete* [qqDoc syntax description](#markup) below for details.
 - Extensibility.
 Tags can be anything.
 LaTeX-style environments like *Theorem 1* or *Lemma 2* or *Definition 3*.
 Figures with captions.
 Some complicated data that can be used to render something interactive.
 Everything is a tag.
 - Simple parsing.
 The source is parsed into a kind of [s-expression](https://en.wikipedia.org/wiki/S-expression)